galaxyproject/galaxy-hub/src/learn/datatypes/index.md

 `Interval` dataset start with definition line that assigns the column attributes.
-Columns are individually assigned to an `Interval` attribute `CHROM, START, END, NAME, STRAND, SCORE, COMMON`.
+Columns are individually assigned to an `Interval` attribute `CHROM, START, END, NAME, STRAND, SCORE, COMMENT`.
 The columns may be in any order and only `CHROM, START, and END` are required.
 To add/assign additional columns, use the "Edit Attributes" form (click on pencil icon in top right corner of dataset).